 When and How to Mow Again

-You'll want to mow once a week starting as soon as the grass begins to grow.
+As a rule of thumb, you'll need to mow every other week, or even once a week depending on the rate of growth, starting as soon as the grass begins to grow.
 This is usually when the weather is around 65 degrees.
 Before that time, tune up your mower and sharpen the blades.

 For cool-season grasses, set the mower height a little higher than the average recommended height for that species so you don't stimulate too much growth prior to the summer dormancy period.
 For most warm-season grasses, set the mower height according to the species's recommended height throughout spring.
 Interestingly, Bermudagrass is an exception, as it should be cut down to only 1/2 inch tall the first time you run the mower to help encourage the plant's growth phase and remove any unhealthy blades.

 No matter what the species, never mow more than 1/3 of the grass blades at once.
-When mowing the first few times in spring, rake up the clippings to avoid spreading winter-related fungal diseases, but after that, leave clippings on the ground to provide nutrients to your lawn.
+When mowing the first few times in spring, rake up the clippings to avoid spreading any disease pathogens that may have overwintered on your turfgrass, but after that, leave clippings on the ground to provide nutrients to your lawn.

 Treating Bare Spots